titles

 Chaudoin Harrison has exhibited her unique collage art form internationally.
 In Biarritz, France, L’ Écho du Sud-Ouest described her work as having been created by “des doigts de fée (the fingers of a fairy).”

-Recent art exhibitions include Sharing, which focused on the environment, and An Age of Miracles, a collage of materials about miracles gathered from media reports all over the world.
+Her last art exhibitions included Sharing, which focused on the environment, and An Age of Miracles, a collage of materials about miracles gathered from media reports all over the world.
 This exhibition traveled across Canada and the United States, and throughout New Zealand.

 [Dec/1/12] nprnt press is pleased to announce the publication of: